fsspec/gcsfs/docs/source/index.rst

 -------------------------

-To target an alternative GCP universe, the ``GOOGLE_CLOUD_UNIVERSE_DOMAIN`` environment variable should be set to your desired unverse domain for ``gcsfs`` to target the `Google Cloud Storage`_ API in your alternative universe.
+To target an alternative GCP universe, the ``GOOGLE_CLOUD_UNIVERSE_DOMAIN`` environment variable should be set to your desired universe domain for ``gcsfs`` to target the `Google Cloud Storage`_ API in your alternative universe.

 For instance, set ``GOOGLE_CLOUD_UNIVERSE_DOMAIN=s3nsapis.fr`` to target the